mariotlemes/non3GPP-WiFi/README.md

 ```
 <br>

-Apply the settings for wlan1 and initialize wpa_supplicant:
+Apply the settings for wlan1:

 ```bash
 cd ~